borenstein-lab/microbiome_metabolic_adaptation/README.md

 # ARE trial - Metabolic and gut microbiome associations with response to exercise training

-This repository contains the analysis code for the ARE collaboration trial between the Gefner and Borenstein labs.
+This repository contains the analysis code for the ARE collaboration trial between the Gepner and Borenstein labs.

 ## Scripts and analysis notebook overview